 Bishop Tracy S. Malone announces the following clergy appointments and/or changes of status which, unless otherwise noted, are effective July 1, 2023.

-Achberger is one of the many East Ohio Conference laity and clergy sharing how their lives continue to be transformed through The United Methodist Church.
+He is one of many East Ohio Conference clergy and laity sharing how their lives continue to be transformed through The United Methodist Church.
 To share your #BeUMC story of transformation e-mail Brett Hetherington, EOC Communications specialist.
 View #BeUMC stories & the EOC #BeUMC website.

 Storyboard: Faith Witness Transformation